Eucalyptus decurva: Description

 Eucalyptus decurva is a mallee that typically grows to a height of 1.5-5 m and forms a lignotuber.
 The bark is smooth, white-gray, salmon to yellow-green and sometimes powdery.
 Young plants and coppice regrowth have dull greyish green leaves arranged in opposite pairs, oblong to elliptic or egg-shaped, 35-105 mm long and 30-70 mm wide.
 Adult leaves are arranged alternately, glossy green, lance-shaped to curved, 50-105 mm long and 12-25 mm wide on a petiole 10-20 mm long.
 The flower buds are pendulous and arranged in leaf axils in groups of seven on a peduncle 10-25 mm long, the individual buds on a pedicel 4-10 mm long.
 Mature buds are more or less cylindrical to pear-shaped, 5-10 mm long and 4-5 mm wide.
-Flowering occurs between April to October and the flowers are white to pale pink.
+Flowering occurs between April and October and the flowers are white to pale pink.
 The fruit is a pendulous, woody, more or less spherical capsule 7-11 mm long and 7-10 mm wide on a pedicel 3-12 mm long.